markymarc1227/hawkai/README.md

 # HawkAI

+This project aims to detect car crash accidents simultaneously in four monitoring streams using a modified VGG19 model, OpenVino, and PySide6.

 How to run:

 1. Clone this repository.
-2. Setup/import the Conda environment using the environment.yml file.
+2. Setup/import a Conda environment using the environment.yml file.
    Use command: "conda env create -n ENVNAME --file environment.yml"
 3. Activate the imported Conda environment.
    Use command: "conda activate ENVNAME"